[PART I. GENERALLY]

 Avoiding the Next Hokuli`a: The Debate over Hawai`i's Agricultural Subdivisions.
 27 UH L. Rev. 441 (2005).

-[(b)] The commission shall be a part of the department of business, economic development, and tourism for administration purposes, as provided for in section 26-35.
+(b) The commission shall be a part of the office of planning and sustainable development for administrative purposes.

 Commission placed in department of business, economic development, and tourism, see §26-18.